 When it comes to health care value, North Carolina’s got it backwards.

 As the number one payers of health care, be it through premiums, self-insuring or state and federal taxes, job creators have the power to improve value and lead transformative change.
-By working with the stakeholders across the health care supply chain, employers must take deliberate action to demand that their health care data be treated as a common good.
+However, the road to value-driven health is winding and complex; the process requires commitment from stakeholders across the health care supply chain, and deliberate action by employers to demand that their health care data be treated as a common good.
 This is key if North Carolina is to become a top-ten state for health care value.

 Acting as a convener, the NC Chamber has brought together job creators, providers, insurers and manufacturers.
 Now, job creators must take the reins.
 As home to RTP, leading research institutions, world-class data analytic and warehousing companies, a dominant insurance carrier, and some of the nation’s top medical systems and pharmaceutical manufacturers, North Carolina has every resource needed to drive change.
-The question is, does our state have the will to make it happen?
+The question is, does our state have the will to bring value-driven health care to life?

 Additionally, association health plans (AHPs) could be instrumental in advancing health care value.
 If done right, AHPs could be an effective tool used to offer more affordable, high-quality health care options for North Carolinians.
 In 2019, the NC Chamber commissioned a feasibility study to better understand what an AHP could look like in the state.
 The study included several recommendations, which included a two-pronged strategy that allowed, in part, for employers with 50 employees or less to participate in a plan.
 You can find the executive summary of that study here.